rethyxyz/4chan_media_scraper/README.md

-# 4chan_media_scraper
+# rethyxyz-4chan-scraper
-1. Execute program
-2. Insert a single link or multiple links (delimited by spaces)
+- Insert link(s) to thread(s)

-Photos are then automatically downloaded to your current working directory.
+All media (webm, jpg, jpeg, png...) are automatically downloaded to your current working directory.